 E1 - 2: Policies related to climate change mitigation and adaptation

-As part of this disclosure requirement, the company must demonstrate that it has put in place a policy to identify, assess and manage the risks and opportunities associated with mitigating and adapting to climate change.
+In this publication requirement, the company will have to show that it has a policy in place to identify, assess and manage the risks and opportunities associated with mitigation andclimate change adaptation.

 This policy must also take into account energy efficiency and the deployment of renewable energies.